 The bolded selector is the interesting piece here.
 Basically what happens is the istio-ingresgateway pods are tagged with the label “istio=ingressgateway”.
 You can easily find them with kubectl:

-$ kubectl get pod -n istio-system -l istio=ingressgateway -o name
+$ kubectl get pod -n istio-system -l istio=ingressgateway -o namepod/istio-ingressgateway-6fd6575b8b-xls7g

 So this pod will be the one that receives this gateway configuration and ultimately expose this port because it matches the Istio Gateway label selector.
 Nice!
 But let’s see it for ourselves.

 So this has opened up a port on our ingress gateway in Istio, but when traffic hits this gateway, it will have no idea where to send it.

 The Istio “VirtualService” Type

 Now that our Gateway is ready to receive traffic, we have to inform it where traffic should go when it does receive it.
 Istio configures this with a type called “VirtualService”.
 By including a list of gateways a virtual service config should be applied to, Istio then configures those gateways with the routes defined in the VirtualService configuration.
 For example, using the httpbin example again: